ledeprogram/courses/foundations/week_2/README.md

 dogcsv = csv.reader(csvfile, delimiter=',')
 ```

-Because outside of that indented part, `csvfile` doesn't mean anything!
-It'd be like if we changed our list above from
+They'll both print `hello`, but the second one won't successfully create `dogcsv` from `csvfile`.
+Outside of that indented block, `csvfile` doesn't mean anything!
+It'd be like if we changed our list above from...

 - Canines:
   - Dog: